cerner/terra-toolkit/docs/guides/UpgradeGuide-v5.0.0-part1.md

 ## Terra Scripts

-### Aggregated Translations
+### Aggregate Translations

 The aggregate-translations pre-build script and default terraI18n configuration is no longer provided through terra-toolkit.
-This being said, the default webpack configuration still runs the aggregrate-translations pre-build script!
+This being said, the default webpack configuration still runs the aggregate-translations pre-build script!
 For direct use of the aggregate-translations script or list of supported locales, update imports to reference the `terra-aggregate-translations` dependency:

 ```diff
 - const aggregateTranslations = require('terra-toolkit/scripts/aggregate-translations/aggregate-translations');